• Home

 Simplifying the Display Landscape 0

-The other reason I like the tool so much is that I know that Dave developed it in conjunction with Justin Fibich, a former Catalysta and now a rising sales star at “The Plex.”
+The other reason I like the so much is that I know that Dave developed it in conjunction with Justin Fibich, a former Catalysta and now a rising sales star at “The Plex.”
 I have no economic connection to Mediaplex, so don’t think this a self serving shill.

 I also envy them a little their ability to simplify the morass of solutions into such a simple illustration.
 While I flatter myself that I know a ton about Display, I could NEVER have created such an elegant, succinct, eminently helpful tool.